 The NPDX ASD test will include a positive or negative result compared to data from the CAMP study as well as metabolic information regarding the specific differences between your child’s metabolism and others.
 Your child’s doctor may use this information to determine the best treatment options, based on the child’s own metabolism.

-The NPDX AA test can identify a subset of children with autism spectrum disorder (about 30%) who have a metabolic imbalance that is associated with autism spectrum disorder.
+The NPDX ASD test can identify a subset of children with autism spectrum disorder (about 30%) who have a metabolic imbalance that is associated with autism spectrum disorder.

 Who should get this test?

 A child who exhibits delayed development that could be associated with autism spectrum disorder (ASD).
 The NPDX ASD test is one tool that physicians and clinicians can use as a first check for diagnosis and referral.

 The test is appropriate for a child who:

 - Has failed screening for developmental milestones indicating risk for ASD (e.g. M-CHAT*, ASQ-3, PEDS, STAT, etc.)

 - Has a family history such as a sibling diagnosed with ASD